mantrabrain/november-zero/readme.txt

 == Copyright ==

-November Zero WordPress Theme, Copyright 2017 Novemberthemes
+November Zero WordPress Theme, Copyright 2017 Mantrabrain

 November Zero is distributed under the terms of the GNU GPL